 What is bathroom countertop refinishing?

 If replacing your vanity or countertop is out of the budget, consider countertop refinishing.
 There are actually tons of options out there when it comes to refinishing your bathroom countertop.
 We decided to go with an epoxy option that allowed us to essentially have our countertops/vanities painted a bright white color which was a stark contrast to the yellow-y cultured marble.
 The epoxy provides a protected, durable shell over the top of the existing countertop.
+Essentially you paint bathroom countertops with a strong and durable product.

 Did you do it yourself?